Associate Head Coach

-David Patrick, a finalist for two National Coach of the Year Awards this past season as head coach at UC Riverside, was named associate head coach for men’s basketball at the University of Arkansas on July 1, 2020.
+David Patrick, a finalist for two National Coach of the Year Awards as head coach at UC Riverside, was named associate head coach for men’s basketball at the University of Arkansas on July 1, 2020.

-Musselman and Patrick previously worked together at LSU, helping the Tigers reach the 2015 NCAA Tournament.
-Patrick was also responsible for the recruitment of 2016 number one overall NBA Draft pick Ben Simmons, while at LSU.
+Patrick is no stranger to Razorback head coach Eric Musselman as the two previously worked together at LSU, helping the Tigers reach the 2015 NCAA Tournament.
+Also at LSU, Patrick was responsible for the recruitment of 2016 number one overall NBA Draft pick Ben Simmons.

 Patrick posted a 27-38 record at UC Riverside, the best two-year start in school history.
 He inherited a program that won just nine games the season prior to his arrival and quickly turned the program around.
 The Highlanders won 17 games last season, which tied the most wins in Division I program history.
 The Highlanders led the Big West Conference and ranked eighth nationally in scoring defense (60.6 ppg).
 The squad additionally led the Big West in 3-point field goal attempts (722) while ranking second in the league in defensive rebounding (27.03 avg.), field goal percentage defense (.404), rebound margin (+5.5), 3-point field goals made (7.9 per game/254 total) and total rebounds (35.78 per game/1,145 total).

-In his first season at UC Riverside, the Highlanders broke several program records including 279 three-point shots made, culminating in a Big West-best .379 three-point shooting percentage (ranked 28th nationally).
+In his first season at UC Riverside, the Highlanders broke several program records including 279 3-point shots made, culminating in a Big West-best .379 3-point shooting percentage (ranked 28th nationally).